hackerhouse-opensource/pyongyang_2407/README.md

 operating system that conducts surveillance and tracking on the user.

 This repository contains instructions on how to boot and load Pyongyang 2407 ROM from "Pyongyang 2407 Cellphone disk image" onto a device.
-All needed tools are included and can be downloaded from [releases](https://github.com/hackerhouse-opensource/pyongyang_2407/releases/tag/1.0)
+All needed tools are included in [pyongyang_2407.tgz](https://github.com/hackerhouse-opensource/pyongyang_2407/releases/download/1.0/pyongyang_2407.tgz) and future updates can be downloaded from [releases](https://github.com/hackerhouse-opensource/pyongyang_2407/releases/tag/1.0)

 You need a device with a WBW5511_MAINBOARD_P2 device for this ROM to work.
 These are MTK6258 based cellphone devices - sold under a variety of different brand names.